sethadams2024/networking-lab-journal/day_to_day.md

 --------------------------------------------------------------------------------------------------------------------
 Day 19 4.29

-- Now, I wonder if I should go from A+ to Sec+.
+- Now, should I go from A+ to Sec+?
 Sec+ opens more doors, and I am learning networking from the Cisco Networking Academy.
 I can then go back to N+ later.
 I am almost done with module 3 of A+.
 -------------------------------------------------------------------------------------------------------------------
 Day 20 4.30
-- Finished Module 3 and Module 4 of 1101.
-Now on to troubleshooting.
-I think I will take Core One mid-June, as I need to complete it as soon as possible.
+I have finished Module 3 and Module 4 of 1101 and am now on to troubleshooting.
+I think I will take Core One in mid-June, as I need to complete it as soon as possible.
 - I also redid my resume to include some projects.
 -----------------------------------------------------------------------------------------------------------------
 Day 21 5.1